eficode-academy/ca-project/README.md

 He truly knows that you are very eager to get started and do cool stuff.
 But unfortunately they have a Python Flask Web application that runs in production at a bunch of customers, and no one quite remembers how it works.

+The application is _CoDe Chan_ an anonymous posting tool.
+No one really knows why or for what the customers use it.
+But never the less, it brings in some cash.

 It is of course important to keep this running well and good, otherwise Initrode might end up looking very bad indeed.

 Congratulations, on your second day you became the proud owner of a piece of Legacy Code.